AbdulHaseebKashmirii/portfolio_website/src/pages/about.md

 AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
 I designed and crafted this based on [my personal blog](https://ahaseeb.com/).

-This theme is self-documented \_ which means articles/posts in this theme can also be considered as documentations.
-So, see the documentation for more info.

 <!-- <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div> -->